dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/Pages/TypedClient.cshtml.cs?name=snippet1&highlight=11-14,20)]

-If preferred, the configuration for a typed client can be specified during registration in `ConfigureServices`, rather than in the typed client's constructor:
+If preferred, the configuration for a typed client can be specified during registration in `Startup.ConfigureServices`, rather than in the typed client's constructor:

 [!code-csharp[](http-requests/samples/Startup.cs?name=snippet4)]